Do not use this medicine if you are pregnant or think you might be pregnant.

-You should not use hormonal birth control if you have: uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.
+You should not use this medicine if you have: uncontrolled high blood pressure, heart problems, coronary artery disease, health problems caused by diabetes, undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches (especially if you are older than 35), if you have a BMI of 30 or higher, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not use this medicine if you smoke and are older than 35 years of age.